-The speed of this substitution process is estimated via the model to have a $\Delta t$ of around 52 years.
-The fit of the model to the empirical data appears with an $R^2$ of 0.962 reasonable, especially after the period starting 1960.
-For the period before however, the model fit is not particularly good.
-This time period however, was not a very homogeneous phase, as it includes the time period of WW II and the subsequent reconstruction of the mines in the Donbass.
-The growth of caving in the period 1940 to 1955, was actually not based on new techniques of roof control, consequently the diffusion rate is slower than in the period thereafter, when the substitution process was primarily driven by the availability of new technology.
+The speed of this substitution process is estimated by the model to have a At of around 52 years.
+The fit of the model of the empirical data appears reasonable, with an R^2 of .962, especially after the period starting in 1960.
+For the period before 1960, however, the model fit is not particularly good.
+This time period was not a very homogeneous phase, as it includes the time period of World War II and the subsequent reconstruction of the mines in the Donbass.
+The growth of caving in the period 1940-1955 was actually not based on new techniques of roof control; consequently, the diffusion rate is slower than in the period thereafter, when the substitution process was primarily driven by the availability of new technology.

-Based on the theoretical approximation of the substitution process, provided by the model we can make some tentative forecasts of the future possible development of roof control techniques.
+Based on the theoretical approximation of the substitution process provided by the model, we can make some tentative forecasts of the future possible development of roofcontrol techniques.
 If no radically new technology becomes available, (partial) stowing techniques may eventually be totally replaced by caving techniques by the year 2000 in the Donbass.